n1waii/circuitry/README.md

 # circuitry
-An free online circuit playground with pleasing interface.
+An free online circuit playground with pleasing visuals.